Best hose spray guns at a glance:

 - High price to pay for a plastic spray gun

-This BBC Gardeners’ World Magazine Best Buy winner for it’s removable filter.
-Easy and smooth to use, the large spray head has a good range of sprays and it comes with a long warranty.
-It has five spray patterns including a soft spray, a fast jet, a bubble spray, a fine mist and a flat spray, and all performed well with a strong jet of water.
-Although other spray guns have more spray patterns, these were enough to cover most jobs in the garden, from filling up cans, watering fragile seedlings and irrigating borders and pots.
+A BBC Gardeners' World Magazine Best Buy winner for best premium spray gun this is easy and smooth to use,has a large spray head with a good range of sprays and comes with a long warranty.
+It has five spray patterns including a soft spray, a fast jet, a bubble spray, a fine mist and a flat spray, and all perform well with a strong jet of water.
+Although other spray guns have more spray patterns, these are enough to cover most jobs in the garden, from filling up cans, watering fragile seedlings and irrigating borders and pots.

 Read the full review: Gardena Comfort Multi Spray review